How Can We Help?

 - Physical Examination (2000F-2050F)

 - Diagnostic/Screening Processes or Results (3006F-3573F)

 - Follow-up or Other Outcomes (5005F-5100F)

 - Structural Measures (7010F-7025F)

-A medical coder is expected to know this information to be able to find the best possible code for the service or procedure.
+A medical coder is expected to know this information to be able to find the best possible code lists and codes and descriptions for the service or procedure.

 We’re Here to Help!